weissin/GraphSAGESurvival/README.md

 ## Overview

 Predicting patient survival length is a critical aspect of personalized medicine, enabling healthcare providers to tailor treatment strategies and improve patient outcomes.
 This project leverages a Graph Neural Network (GNN)-based approach, specifically the GraphSAGE architecture, to predict patient survival lengths by integrating features extracted from 3D CT images and comprehensive clinical (tabular) data.
-By modeling patient similarities and interactions within a graph structure, the model captures both individual and contextual information, enhancing predictive accuracy and providing valuable insights for individualized treatment planning.
+By modeling patient similarities and interactions within a graph structure, the model captures both individual and contextual information.

 ## Features